What Does It Take To Access And Hear The Richness Of The Voice Of The Customer?

 Summing up, if I am to access and hear the richness of the voice of my customers, my associates, my value creation partners, then the starting point is dropping my ego which constantly calls out “Me, me, ME!”.
 And rigorously embracing practices that call forth fellow feeling; moving from an I-It way of showing up and travelling in the world to the I-Thou mode.
 What I have found is that as I do this the workability of my relationships and my effectiveness-impact increases.
 So does my experience of being alive and being fulfilled.
 What about you?

 I thank you for your listening and I hope you will cause-create a great weekend for yourselves and your fellow human beings starting with those with whom you are in most intimate contact.
 And if you happen to be a Top or a Middle and are serious about listening to your customers then leave your office and go talk with real flesh+blood human beings.
 And note that you will not have listened, really listened, until you humanity (the best of you) has been called forth and put into these encounters with your fellow human beings disguised as ‘customers’.
 Incidentally, this is what social really is.

-Posted on July 5, 2014, in Customer Insight (inc VoC), Employee Engagement, Leadership / Change / Transformation, Social and tagged customer experience, customer insight, empathy, Imagination, Vision, Voice of the Customer.
+Posted on July 5, 2014, in Customer Insight (inc VoC), Leadership / Change / Transformation, Social, Employee Engagement and tagged customer experience, customer insight, Voice of the Customer, empathy, Vision, Imagination.
 Bookmark the permalink.
 2 Comments.